 Professor of Professional Practice

-Hitendra Wadhwa is Professor of Practice at Columbia Business School and founder of the Institute for Personal Leadership (IPL).
+Hitendra Wadhwa is Professor of Practice at Columbia Business School and founder of the Mentora Institute.
 He teaches Columbia's most popular MBA leadership class on Personal Leadership & Success.
-He also teaches MBA and Executive Education programs on Driving Strategic Impact and Leading from the Inside Out, and has received the Executive-MBA Commitment to Excellence Award, the Dean's Award...
+He also teaches MBA and Executive Education programs on Driving Strategic Impact and Leading from the Inside Out, and has received the Executive-MBA Commitment to Excellence Award, the Dean's Award for Teaching Excellence...